tudorpintea999/OPinit/specs/l2_bridge.md

 This function initiates the token bridge from L2 to L1.
 Users can execute `withdraw_token` to send tokens from L2 to L1.
 This operation emits the `TokenBridgeInitiatedEvent` with an `l2_sequence` number to prevent duplicate execution on L1.

-The block executor should monitor this event to build withdraw storage for withdrawal proofs.
+The block executor should monitor this event to build withdrawal storage for withdrawal proofs.